-The bright blue flash of an indigo bunting in mating plumage is a sight every birder would welcome to their backyard.
+The bright blue flash of an indigo bunting is a sight every birder would welcome to their backyard.
 In summer, this beautiful bird is found throughout the eastern U.S. and into Canada.
-Floridians can look for them in the winter, although they won’t attain full mating plumage until early spring.
-You might be able to attract indigo buntings by feeding them one of their favorite seeds—white millet.
+Floridians can look for them in the winter.
+Although they won’t attain full breeding plumage until early spring.
+Here’s some helpful tips to feed and attract indigo buntings.

-With spring approaching and indigo buntings about to head north for the summer, now is a great time to add white proso millet seed to your feeders, so you’ll be feeding indigo Buntings as soon as they arrive in your area.
+Spring is a great time to add white proso millet seed to your feeders, so you’ll be attracting indigo buntings as soon as they arrive in your area.

-Next, check out the 10 types of bird feeders you need in your backyard.
+Next, check out the best cardinal bird feeders and birdseed.